Towards universally optimal sorting algorithms: A natural characterization of sortedness and a simple algorithm

-To prove a matching lower bound, we will find a bound on the number of permutations of $\{ 1, 2 \ldots n\}$ that have maximal sorted subsequences of lengths $( n_1 , n_2 , \ldots n_k )$ where we will consider any permutation of this vector as distinct permutation of the input.
-For example if the sorted sequence is $(1,2,3,4,5)$, then $(4 , 1, 2, 5, 3)$ and $(1 , 4, 2, 5, 3 )$ are distinct even though they have the same sorted subsequences of lengths $(3, 2)$.
+To prove a matching lower bound, we will find a bound on the number of permutations of $\{ 1, 2 \ldots n\}$ that have maximal sorted sub-sequences of lengths $( n_1 , n_2 , \ldots n_k )$ where we will consider any permutation of this vector as distinct permutation of the input.
+For example if the sorted sequence is $(1,2,3,4,5)$, then $(4 , 1, 2, 5, 3)$ and $(1 , 4, 2, 5, 3 )$ are distinct even though they have the same sorted sub-sequences of lengths $(3, 2)$.
 Moreover, $(3, 1, 4, 2, 5)$ is also a distinct permutation of the same {\it sorted-type} for our purpose.
 We will count the number of valid permutations of the same {\it sorted-type}.
-This can be done as follows. \\ From the sorted permutation, we can pick any of the ${ n \choose n_1 }$ subsequences, and subsequently ${ (n - n_1 ) \choose n_2 }$ subsequences and so on.
+This can be done as follows. \\ From the sorted permutation, we can pick any of the ${ n \choose n_1 }$ sub-sequences, and subsequently ${ (n - n_1 ) \choose n_2 }$ sub-sequences and so on.
 This results in the multinomial expression ${\cal N} = \frac{n!}{ n_ ! \cdot n_2 ! \ldots n_k ! }$.
-However, the {\it sorted-type} $( n_1 , n_2 \ldots n_k )$ could also be achieved by any shuffling of $( n_1 , n_2 , n_3 \ldots n_i \ldots n_k)$ like $( n_i , n_2 \ldots n_k \ldots n_1 )$ etc. So, we should multiply ${\cal N}$ by $k!$ to account for all such {\it sorted-types}.
-However, the way we have counted, it may end up counting non-maximal sorted-types.
-To eliminate that, we can use the property that if $n_i , n_j$ are two sorted subsequences that can make a longer subsequence in the permutation, they must be in order, viz., all elements of subsequence $n_j$ must follow all the $n_i$ elements in the permutation.
+However, it may end up counting non-maximal sorted-types.
+To eliminate that, we can use the property that if $n_i , n_j$ are two sorted sub-sequences that can make a longer subsequence in the permutation, they must be in order, viz., all elements of subsequence $n_j$ must follow all the $n_i$ elements in the permutation.
 This can be adjusted by swapping the last and the first element without changing the relative ordering of the $n_i$ and $n_j$ elements.
 This may be required between other pairs also, i.e., upto $k -1$ exchanges to transform to a valid maximal {\it sorted-type}.

-Let us consider a bipartite graph between ${\cal N} \cdot k!$ non-maximal sorted-types and the valid maximal sorted-types, say $\nu$, where by some choices of one or more of the $k-1$ swaps a non-maximal sorted-type is mapped to a valid maximal-sorted type.
-Each edge can be labelled using $d_m$ swap locations where $ d_m \leq {n \choose 2k}$ possibilities.
+Let us consider a bipartite graph between ${\cal N} \cdot k!$ non-maximal sorted-types and the valid maximal sorted-types, denoted by $\nu$.
+By swapping some appropriate subset of the $k-1$ pairs a non-maximal sorted-type is mapped to a valid maximal-sorted type.
+Each edge can be labelled using $d_m$ swap locations where the number of possibilities $ d_m \leq {n \choose 2k}$.
 It follows that any valid maximal sorted-type can have a degree bounded by $d_m$, for distinct non-maximal permutations.
 We can now lower bound the number of permutations of the maximal sorted-type by